adaptlearning/adapt-test-package/standard/src/components/adapt-contrib-textInput/README.md

 Specifies the number of attempts for this question.

-####placeholder

-The placeholder setting specifies a short hint that describes the expected value of the input field.
+####_shouldDisplayAttempts

+Default: `false`

+When set to true the number of attempts remaining is shown below the buttons.

 ####_allowsAnyCase